• Skip to primary navigation

 • 2.5 teaspoons baking powder

-• 2 heaping tablespoons of cornstarch combined with 3 tablespoons water
+• 2 heaping tablespoons cornstarch combined with 3 tablespoons water

 • 2 teaspoons pure vanilla extract